-(Every word and letter and capitalization and punctuation mark has been copied exactly from the official texts of the Missale Romanum, the St. Andrew's Daily Missal, the Novus Ordo Missae, and the ICEL General Instruction and New Order of the Mass, Copyright 1969 by International Committee on English in the Liturgy, Inc.)
+42. The General Instruction and The New Order of the Mass, International Committee on English in the Liturgy, Inc. Published by the Priests of the Sacred Heart, Hales Corners, Wisconsin.
+Copyrighted 1969 by ICEL.(Every word and letter and capitalization and punctuation mark has been copied exactly from the official texts of the Missale Romanum, the St. Andrew's Daily Missal, the Novus Ordo Missae, and the ICEL General Instruction and New Order of the Mass, Copyright 1969 by International Committee on English in the Liturgy, Inc.)

 Before all else, it must be understood that the Qui Pridie and the Form of Consecration in the True Mass are, neither singly nor taken together, a mere narration of the event of the Last Supper.
 The Qui Pridie is the setting and the preparation for pronouncement of the Consecration formula, as well as the prayer wherein the celebrant bears witness to the essential unity of the institution of the Sacrament with the Sacrifice of the Cross.
 Fr.
 Joseph Jungmann points out that all liturgies do the same:

 , the Last Supper is mentioned to remind us of the priest's intention of repeating that act by which Christ transubstantiated the bread and wine, so that He might give His Apostles His Body and Blood.
 When He accomplished this marvelous miracle, the Sacrifice of Calvary was made sacramentally present there in the Upper Room.
 When the priest at Mass accomplished the same ineffable wonder, the Body and Blood of Christ become present on the altar.
 If no transubstantiation took place during the Mass, it would be nothing more than a sentimental memorial of the Last Supper, and imply that the Last Supper itself was nothing more than a dramatic and sorrowful going-away banquet which Christ ate with the Twelve.